Elshad98/chat-app/README.md

 # Chat app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is the Chat Application in which user can join the room and continue chatting with others.
+Chat app in which user can join the room and continue chatting with others.
 The main purpose of this application is to learn React.js.
 Check the demo: [https://elshad98.github.io/chat-app](https://elshad98.github.io/chat-app)